oicr-gsi/vidarr/vidarr-cromwell/README.md

 (`"outputPrefixField"`).
 Once the workflow has completed, the plugin will collect the permanent location for the file (`"storagePathField"`), the MD5 (`"md5Field"), and the file size ("fileSizeField").

+Your file system probably will not appreciate having thousands of files dumped in a single output directory, so the `"chunks"` parameter will create a hierarchy of directories based on the workflow run identifier.
+The numbers determine the number of characters to use in each directory.
+For example, `[2, 4]` will take an ID of the form `AABBBBCCCCCCCCCCCCCC` and produce an output path that is `AA/BBBB/AABBBBCCCCCCCCCCCCCC`.
+Once files have been provisioned out, it is possible to change the chunking scheme, but the existing files are already recorded in the Vidarr database and should not be moved without updating the database.

 Here is an example WDL script to do provisioning out that uses rsync to do the file copying: